Ponger/sqlzoo/README.md

 # sqlzoo
-Answers to the sqlzoo SELECT-in-SELECT quiz
+Here is the answers to sql quizzes